-- The American Cryptogram Association (ACA) uses the names Aristocrat (a cryptogram that includes separators between words) or Patristocrats (a cryptogram that doesn't separate words).
+- The American Cryptogram Association (ACA) uses the names Aristocrat (a cryptogram that includes separators between words) or Patristocrat (a cryptogram that doesn't separate words).
 In both cases, a letter is not allowed to be substituted by itself.

 - Cryptograms originally were intended for military or personal secrets.
 The first know usage for entertainment purposes occured during the Middle Ages.

 - Instead of spaces, a letter like X can be used to separate words.

 - Frequency analysis can be used to find the most commonly used letters.

 - A Caesar Cipher is a special kind of cryptogram, in which each letter is simply shifted a number of positions in the alphabet.
 It can easily be solved with the Caesar Cipher Tool.

 - A ROT13 Cipher is similar to a Caesar Cipher, but with a fixed shift of 13 letters.
 It can easily be solved with the ROT13 Tool.